xiahr1989/HighwayEnv/README.md

 Windows, Python 3.12

 ## Execution
-run scripts\sb3_highway_dqn.py, the DQN model and the videos will be saved in folder scripts\highway_dqn\
+run scripts/sb3_highway_dqn.py, the DQN model and the videos will be saved in folder scripts/highway_dqn/

 ## Changes I made are listed as follows:
 ### envs